Alohamoras/onprem-cloud-monitor/README.md

 ## Quick Overview

-This project provides **four different approaches** to monitor your on-premises systems, each designed for different scenarios and technical requirements.
+This project provides **five different approaches** to monitor your on-premises systems, each designed for different scenarios and technical requirements.
 All solutions focus on simplicity, reliability, and cost-effectiveness.

 ### Core Features
 - ✅ **Real-time connectivity monitoring** - Know within minutes when systems go offline